Why Native Webflow RSS Feeds Only Show Summaries

 Podcast and Media Feeds

-Podcast RSS feeds require additional elements such as media enclosures and metadata.
+Media feeds often require additional elements like audio enclosures and metadata.

 When You Need Full-Content RSS Feeds

-If your workflow depends on distributing full articles, summaries alone may not be sufficient.
+If your workflow depends on distributing complete articles, summaries are not sufficient.

 Full-content feeds are typically required for: